frederickk/folio.js/README.md

-FPaperTemplate
+FrederickPaper Template
 -------------

-This template was created to mimic the structure of other popular programming tools for artists/designers such as http://processing.org and http://www.openframeworks.cc/
+This template was created to mimic the structure of other popular programming tools for artists/designers such as http://processing.org, http://www.openframeworks.cc/, http://libcinder.org/

-The idea is to make getting PaperJS up and running quicker with a simple template which is contextually similar to other tools.
+The idea is to make getting PaperJS up and running quicker with a simple template which is contextually similar to these other tools.

-By using the accompanying FPaperTemplate.html you can simply code everything within this file and all of the necessary callbacks are already implemented in the HTML
+By using the accompanying FPaperTemplate.html you can simply code everything within this file and all of the necessary (most common) callbacks are already implemented within the HTML

 This template takes advantage of PaperJS directly connected to the DOM http://PaperJS.org/tutorials/getting-started/using-javascript-directly/, so that JavaScript variables created in the HTML can be accessed here and visa versa.
-I've already done the "hard work" for you within the HTML so that you can focus on creating
+I've already done the "hard work" for you within the HTML so that you can focus on editing and creating the script file /scrips/FPaperTemplate.js

-Feel free to rename the script file and HTML template file, but be sure to uppdate corresponding names in FPaperTemplate.html
+When using the template and/or renaming it be sure to uppdate corresponding names in FPaperTemplate.html

 I recommend a file structure as such: